 Support groups for caregivers foster the setting for sharing information, insight, advice and encouragement.
 They provide an opportunity to learn from others who face the same challenges, and allow you to talk about your experiences.
 Caregiver support group meetings can give you new approaches to caregiving, including ones that worked for others in a similar situation.
 You can also gain perspective and caregiver stress management tools that come from hearing others talk about their experiences.

-Every year in conjunction with World Alzheimer’s Day Sunrise communities host Resources to Remember, a Sunrise Support Group.
+Every year in conjunction with World Alzheimer’s Day Sunrise communities host Resources to Remember, a series of events highlighting the services and resources available to Alzheimer's caregivers and seniors with Alzheimer's and other forms of memory loss.
+Through the Resources to Remember community events, learn the next steps to take after a memory loss, dementia, or Alzheimer's diagnosis and meet other Alzheimer's caregivers.
 Share this important event with other caregivers, and sign up to receive our Caregiver Guide featuring information for supporting a loved one experiencing memory loss.

 Contact your local Sunrise Senior Living community about joining a regular support group for caregivers.

 Finding the Right Support Group

 Every support group is different, and you may not know where to begin your search.
 A good place to start is with recommendations from friends, spiritual leaders and the staff at your community’s Department of Social Services.
 Look for established caregiver support groups that are moderated by someone who also has experience as a caregiver.
 Ask about support groups for specific conditions.
 Find memory loss and Alzheimer’s support groups if your loved one is experiencing Alzheimer’s symptoms.
 Learn the top 10 Alzheimer’s symptoms here.